 Collectively, the veterinarians and healthcare staff at rehabilitation centers in Borneo and Sumatra care for the largest captive population of orangutans in the world.
 Yet they face nearly impossible odds, and often find themselves short of medicine, equipment, money, space, support staff and time.

-The 2012 event - our largest yet – was held in Kuala Lumpur from July 9-13, 2012.
+- The 2012 event was held in Kuala Lumpur.

 The orangutans that are judged fit to return to the wild are reintroduced through a long, complex process, but the overwhelming majority continue to reside in the rehabilitation centers.

 And the dedicated vets and healthcare workers that care for these orangutans are the front line heroes that we bring to our workshop each year.

 The Workshops have recently been co-sponsored by the Chester Zoo/ NEZS, United Kingdom ABAXIS, Germany, the International Primate Society and the Fort Wayne Children’s Zoo.
 This ongoing support combined with individual donations made our supporters is the reason we are able to continue the OC/OVAG workshops.